jakub-kbs/-ron-vsm/pakchunk99-Mods_Warrior's_VSM/readme.txt

         >   Gunfighter Gameplay Improvement;
         >   Everything Unlocked;
         >   Real Weapon Names with More Guns and Attachments;
-    >   This mod already contains the Glock 19 TTI Mag Extension, huge thanks to williammiller4161 for letting me use his mod;
+    >   This mod already contains the Glock 19 TTI Mag Extension, huge thanks to Ninomaelsshin416 for letting me use his mod;

 !
 CHANGES   !
     >   WEAPONS   &   EQUIPMENT   <
         >   Added realistic names for all weapons, including grenades, as well as edited a few descriptions;
         >   Added the 9-banger with custom loadout menu icon:
-                The fuse delay is set to 1.5 seconds and redetonation delay is set to 0.25 of a second, Keep in mind the frame drops on redetonations, it's a game issue not your PC catching fire;
+                The fuse delay is set to 1.5 seconds and redetonation delay is set to 0.25 of a second,
+//              Keep in mind the frame drops on redetonations, it's a game issue not your PC catching fire,
+                Tweaked the redetonation VFX, again, huge thanks to Ninomaelsshin416 for allowing me to reverse engineer his file;
         >   Rebalanced recoil values for all weapons:
                 FAL is now somewhat usable, still kicks like a truck but at least you're not shooting the ceiling after 3 rounds;
         >   Lowered the weapon's inertia values, they won't sway so much when turning or strafing;